miguelbcr/RxPaparazzo/README.md

 The generic type of the `observable` returned by RxPaparazzo when subscribing to any of its features is always an instance of [Response](https://github.com/FuckBoilerplate/RxPaparazzo/blob/master/rx_paparazzo/src/main/java/com/fuck_boilerplate/rx_paparazzo/entities/Response.java) class.

-This instance hols a reference to the current Activity/Fragment, accessible calling `targetUI()` method.
+This instance holds a reference to the current Activity/Fragment, accessible calling `targetUI()` method.
 Because the original one may be recreated it would be unsafe calling it.
 Instead, you must call any method/variable of your Activity/Fragment from this instance encapsulated in the `response` instance.

 Also, this instance holds a reference to the data as the appropriate response, as such as the result code of the specific operation.